Triv2/Triv2/README.md

 *Also known as Triv, a full stack web developer specializing in Next.js.*

 <p>I have been programming since 2017 using unreal engine C++, and switched to full stack software development in 2023.</p>

+The last project I developed is a web application to [assist veteran's families with ordering headstones](https://vets-weld.vercel.app/).

-<p>Currently, I am studying Cybersecurity.
-Recently passed the Google Cybersecurity Professional Certification.
-Will be taking the CompTIA Security+ SY0-701 next.</p>
+<p> Currently, I am studying Cybersecurity.
+Recently passed the Google Cybersecurity Professional Certification. </p>
+<p>Will be taking the CompTIA Security+ SY0-701 next.</p>